vkhazin/multicloud-courseware/content/course-intro/lab-jumpcloud.md

    6. Continue with the next steps until end of the provider setup
    7. Proceed to `Services->IAM->Roles`
    8. We need to create a new Role to associated with the JumpCloud SSO
-   9. Select \`Create role-&gt;SAML 2.0 federation
+   9. Select `Create role` -> `SAML 2.0 federation`
    10. Select the newly created provider and allow console and programmatic access and proceed to `Next: Permissions`
    11. Locate and select `AmazonEC2ReadOnlyAccess` policy
    12. Proceed to `Next:Tags` and then `Next: Review`
-   13. Specify Role name as `SsoEc2ReadOnlyAcces` and select `Create role`
+   13. Specify Role name as `SsoEc2ReadOnlyAccess` and select `Create role`
 7. JumpCloud Console
    1. Applications -&gt; AWS Read-Only
    2. Locate attribute `https://aws.amazon.com/SAML/Attributes/Role`
-   3. Modify the attribute value to replace `ROLE_1` with the name of the new role we have created in AWS: `SsoEc2ReadOnlyAcces`
+   3. Modify the attribute value to replace `ROLE_1` with the name of the new role we have created in AWS: `SsoEc2ReadOnlyAccess`
    4. Save the changes
    5. Select `Groups`
    6. Create `Group of Users`